aaronshaver/beautify-sheet-for-google-sheets/README.md

 ## What is it?

-This script strips special formatting from a Google Sheet, and then applies new formatting (per a preferences object) to the sheet.
+This is an add-on for Google Sheets.
+It strips special formatting from a Sheet, and then applies new formatting (per two preferences objects) to the sheet.

 ## Why use it?